neagle/n3/src/content/posts/feuerzangenbowle.md

 I've tried a few different red wines -- Trader Joe's Grower's Reserve merlot seems to do the job just fine.
 I haven't really noticed much difference when I've tried slightly more expensive wines.

 I decreased the called-for lemons from two to one, as the original recipe was a little tart for my taste.

+To stud the lemon peel with the cloves, I using a metal cocktail pick to poke six holes in the peel along its length, then inserting the cloves.
+If you try to poke the cloves directly through, a lot of them will break.

 Zuckerhuts are the hardest thing to procure in this recipe: we've got [a German store](https://www.germangourmet.com/about-us/) near us that's an absolute delight to shop at before Christmas, but you can also order them online, though you'll pay a fair shipping & handling fee.
 The logical solution at that point is: buy a whole bunch of them.